pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Life is what happens to us while we are making other plans."
 --Allen Saunders

-"I have found that people who can resist temptation invariably lead depressingly stunted lives."
---Sheeni Saunders, Youth in Revolt

 "Any intelligent fool can make things bigger and more complex.
 It takes a touch of genius and a lot of courage to move in the opposite direction."
 --E. F. Schumacher